Dictatorship of Alfredo Stroessner: International relations and the economy

 There were, however, several drawbacks to the construction at Itaipú.
 The prosperity associated with the major boom raised expectations for long-term growth.
 An economic downturn in the early 1980s caused discontent, which in turn led to demands for reform.
 Many Paraguayans, no longer content to eke out a living on a few hectares, had to leave the country to look for work.
 In the early 1980s, some observers estimated that up to 60 percent of Paraguayans were living outside the country.
 Even those people who were willing to farm a small patch of ground faced a new threat.
 Itaipú had prompted a tidal wave of Brazilian migration in the eastern border region of Paraguay.
 By the mid-1980s, observers estimated there were between 300,000 and 350,000 Brazilians in the eastern border region.
 With Portuguese the dominant language in the areas of heavy Brazilian migration and Brazilian currency circulating as legal tender, the area became closely integrated with Brazil.
 Further, most of Paraguay's increased wealth wound up in the hands of wealthy supporters of the regime.
 Landowners faced no meaningful land reform, the regime's control of labor organizers aided businessmen, foreign investors benefited from tax exemptions, and foreign creditors experienced a bonanza from heavy Paraguayan borrowing.
 Although the poorest Paraguayans were somewhat better off in 1982 than they were in the 1960s, they were worse off relative to other sectors of the population.
+Agricultural policy for much of the regime was headed by Juan Manuel Frutos Fleitas, who oversaw the creation of the Rural Welfare Institute (Instituto de Bienestar Rural—IBR).
+From 1963 to the late 1980s, the IBR titled millions of hectares of land and created hundreds of colonies, directly affecting the circumstances of roughly one-quarter of the population.
+The IBR, however, was criticized for having a pronounced political bias, with land being primarily allocated to supporters of Stroessner and his regime.

 Closer relations with Brazil paralleled a decline in relations with Argentina.
 After Perón's expulsion, Paraguay slipped from the orbit of Buenos Aires as Argentina declined politically and economically.
 Argentina, alarmed by Itaipú and close cooperation between Brazil and Paraguay, pressed Stroessner to agree to participate in hydroelectric projects at Yacyretá and Corpus.
 By pitting Argentina against Brazil, Stroessner improved Paraguay's diplomatic and economic autonomy and its economic prospects.